danieljharvey/migratable-patat/Migratable.md

 - *How will this unnamed company cope with communicating with any number of historical deployments?*

+# So basically...

-# We are now tied forever to our past
+* We are now tied forever to our past

 * Business requirements, changing over time...